 The Benefits of Work Packages

-Improve communication, collaboration and handover processes within teams
+1. Improved communication, collaboration and handover processes within teams

-Provide clear understanding and control over workloads
+2. Providing clear understanding and control over workloads

-By clearly defining objectives, deliverables and other expectations, leaders can clearly understand the different workloads they are putting on their team members, identify areas that may be overloaded or underutilised that can be optimised and make sure that these workloads are controlled and managed to accommodate real-life conditions rather than overly optimistic projections.
+By clearly defining objectives, deliverables and other expectations, leaders better understand the workloads they are putting on their team members.
+It allows them to identify areas that they have overloaded or underutilised, so they can better optimise their resources.
+As a result, project managers can better control workloads, and base them off on realistic conditions rather than overly optimistic projections.

-Boost project productivity and efficiency
+3. Boosting project productivity and efficiency

-Enable more accurate cost estimations
+4. Enabling more accurate cost estimations

-Elements of a Work Package
+The Elements of a Work Package

 An individual work package typically aims to achieve one or more project objectives.
 This section clearly identifies the specific project objectives the work package aims to achieve at completion.
 It also typically provides a general outline of different methods and actions needed to produce the deliverables or outputs that achieve the project objective.

-Description of activities
+A Description of Activities

-Timeframe and milestones
+A Timeframe and Milestones

-Outputs and deliverables
+Outputs and Deliverables

-Roles and responsibilities
+Roles and Responsibilities

-Best practices for Work Packages
+Best practice for Work Packages

 While the way a team or organisation creates and implements their work packages and work breakdown structure may vary, there are some general best practices to make sure you are making the most of your work packages.
 Here are some general tips.